Posted on August 12, 2020 in Criminal Defense

 Unfortunately, the arrest or charge is visible to potential employers.
 An arrest or a charge is not a conviction.
 It does not give you a criminal record.
 It is only an unproven allegation.
 Some employers see this and do not understand the difference between a charge and a conviction.
 Other employers may just assume that the person would not be arrested or charged if the individual did nothing wrong.

 ARS 13-4051 allows a person who was wrongfully arrested or charged to petition the court to put a notation on the record that the person was cleared.
 The court can also order that law enforcement agencies and courts not release or provide access to these records.
-Failure to knowingly disobey that court order allows for liability for the damages caused.
+Knowingly disobeying that court order allows for liability for damages caused.

 Keep in mind, wrongfully arrested or charged is not the same as not being convicted.
 A person may be acquitted because the prosecutor was unable to prove guilt beyond a reasonable doubt, but they may still have committed the crime.
 Wrongfully arrested or charged means the person was actually innocent.
 For example, a person who was charged with a DUI, but the blood test later revealed that they had no alcohol or drugs in their system would be actually innocent.